 “There is NO solution to the problem of biodiversity, nature restoration, carbon, and feeding us enough healthy food, which doesn’t involve reducing meat eating by at least 30%.”

 In a nutshell, if we are to have any hope of transitioning to a more sustainable food system, of keeping global temperature rises to a minimum, and of properly feeding our ever-growing population, we have no choice but to eat considerably less meat – however it is farmed.
 And if there’s one thing the Veganuary campaign is especially good for, it’s helping people to eat less meat; 85% of last year’s participants said they would permanently change their diet by at least halving their intake of animal products.

-So whilst I wholeheartedly agree that unhealthy, ultra-processed vegan food should not be marketed as the planet-friendly solution we’ve all been waiting for (it isn’t) – my issue with the Regenuary campaign is that instead of educating the public about the benefits of regenerative farming as an alternative to cheap, unsustainable industrialised food as a whole, it only took aim at veganism.
+So whilst I wholeheartedly agree that unhealthy, ultra-processed vegan food should not be marketed as the planet-friendly solution we’ve all been waiting for (it isn’t) – my issue with the Regenuary campaign is that instead of educating the public about the benefits of regenerative farming as an alternative to cheap, unsustainable industrialised food as a whole, it only takes aim at veganism.